-In FY 2014 the average age of a State employee was 45.2 years of age, and the largest age group was in the 50-54 age group.
-Compared with the age distribution from five years ago, the employee population under age 35 has increased by 68.8%.
-As a proportion of the workforce, the age group over 65 was 4.0% lower in FY 2014.
-These changes have the overall effect of shifting the curve of age distribution to the younger age categories compared with FY 2010.
+In FY 2015 the average age of a State employee was 45.0 years of age, and the largest age group was in the 50-54 age group.
+Compared with the age distribution from five years ago, the employee population under age 35 has increased by 15.3% and the age group over 65 was 12.1% higher in FY 2015.
+These changes have the overall effect of flattening the curve of age distribution, indicating that the State has more employees in the younger age categories and older age categories compared with FY 2011.
+This trend suggests that the State will need to maintain market competitiveness at all levels of positions and work experience in order to continue attracting candidates from all age spectrums.

-Figure 5 Age Distribution - FY 2010 and FY 201415
+Figure 5 Age Distribution - FY 2011 and FY 2015

-Retirement Rates and Projections16
+Retirement Rates and Projections